-The proposed project involves the development of new streets at D. Rakowitz Subdivision, Units 1 & 2 in San Antonio, Texas.
-The proposed pavement areas are anticipated to include Local and Collector type streets.
+The proposed project involves the development of the new streets at Montgomery Village in San Antonio, Texas.
+The proposed pavement areas are anticipated to include Local type streets.
 Cut and fill information are not available for our use at this time.
 Clay subgrades are anticipated.